Observations in TNG: "Identity Crisis"

 The new biobed cover, introduced at the beginning of season 4, features a transparent pane that can be slid in and out of the cover.
 We can see the transparent cover much better in HD.

-The silhouette of the Tarchannen III creature appears in two more shots.
-No changes
+The creepy silhouette of the Tarchannen III creature appears in two more shots.
+The reconstructed shots in TNG-R.

 The effect of partially cloaked Geordi, turning into a Tarchannen III lifeform.
 During beam-out, his facial features can be easily recognized.
 The reconstructed effect in TNG-R.

 Another shot of the USS Enterprise-D in orbit of Tarchannen III.
-The shot in HD.
+The shot with the new planet in HD.

 Data modifies an emergency beacon on a desk put into main engineering just for this episode.
-The desk was repainted and previously appeared as Admiral Philippa Louvois courtroom desk in "The Measure of a Man".
+The desk was repainted and previously served as the desk of Admiral Philippa Louvois in the courtroom in "The Measure of a Man".

 "The Measure of a Man"